Yet another report is raising alarm over the decline of butterfly species in Britain:

 Some patents clearly state that the product can be used to control Lepidoptera (this includes butterflies and moths) but this data is not taken into account during the product registration process.
 I think it's high time it was.

-I think you have to be very gullible indeed to assume that only 'pest' moths and butterflies would be affected by neonicotinoids, and not the 'non-pest' species.
+I think we have to be very gullible indeed to assume that only 'pest' moths and butterflies would be affected by neonicotinoids, and not the 'non-pest' species.

 The fact that the EU quite recently approved 2 next-generation neonicotinoids in the space of 3 months, despite the damming EFSA report in 2012, makes these recent reports more alarming and depressing.

 I have previously composed many letters for readers to copy and email to politicians, but my suggestion is that you write your own letter, if necessary, using information copied and pasted from the pages on the links above.